Privacy Policy

 - Secret values are never stored — only key names and file locations

-- All scan data, behavioral baselines, and findings stay in a local SQLite database on your Mac
+- All inspection data, behavioral baselines, and findings stay in a local SQLite database on your Mac

 - Optional features that write to your files (Context Shield) are user-initiated and reversible